drupalwxt/wxt_bootstrap/README.md

 sub-theme.
 After it has been extracted, the directory should be renamed (if needed) so it reads `./wxt_bootstrap/libraries/bootstrap`.
 Even though WxT ships with the compiled bootstrap files as libraries we still need the source files to compile the bootstrap overrides.
-For your convenience you can simply run `bower install` to retrieve the library.

 ### Option 1: With Gulp (Preferred + Tested)